-Purpose for the job: The Supply and Logistics Manager reports to the Chief of Operations as per the Country Office (CO) set-up and is responsible for managing the supply chains of the country office, and/or emergency response operation.
+The Supply and Logistics Specialist reports to the Chief of Operations or Supply and Logistics Manager as per the Country Office (CO) set-up and is responsible for managing the supply chains of a small sized country office, and/or small sized emergency response operation, or elements of the supply chains of a larger supply operation.
 The supply chain operations include planning, procurement, contracting, customs clearance, warehousing, in country transport and distribution, as well as monitoring of supplies, services and construction works.
-The incumbent collaborates closely with programmes in defining supply interventions to meet programmatic needs and achieve results for children, and provides technical and advisory support to governments, national systems and partners on supply chain management.
+The incumbent supports management collaboration with programmes in defining supply interventions to meet programmatic needs and achieve results for children, and provides technical and advisory support to governments, national systems and partners on supply chain management.